Theta functions, fourth moments of eigenforms, and the sup-norm problem I: The Theta Lift

 Two elements in $B^\times$ are in the same left $\mathbf{G}(\mathbb{Q})$-orbit exactly when they have the same norm.
 So, the equality in question holds if we can establish absolute integrability.
 To show absolute integrability, we first bound

 By expanding the function $M$ into finite summands of standard test functions, we reduce to the case that $M=\prod_v M_v$.
 Furthermore, because we are only interested in upper bounds, we can further reduce to the case that in any finite place $v=p$ the function $M_v$ is a multiple of the characteristic function of $p^{-k_p} \mathcal{R}_p$, where $k_p=0$ for almost all $p$.
-We deduce that the integral over $l$ vanishes unless $\alpha\in N^{-1}\mathbb{Z}$ for some fixed integer $N$ depending only on $M$.
-Taking into account these reductions, the function $M$ is right and left invariant under $K_{\mathcal{R}}$ and after integrating in the $l$ variable over the finite places, we can write
+Taking into account this reduction, the function $M$ is right and left invariant under $K_{\mathcal{R}}$ and we can apply Lemma \ref{lem:Af-integral} above.
+First we deduce that the integral over $l$ vanishes unless $\alpha\in N^{-1}\mathbb{Z}$ for some fixed integer $N$ depending only on $M$.
+And using the bound from Lemma \ref{lem:Af-integral} we can write